Slavery in Algeria

 Slavery is noted in the area later known as Algeria since antiquity.
-Algeria was a center of the Trans-Saharan slave trade route of enslaved Black Africans from sub-Saharan Africa, as well as a center of the slave trade of Barbary slave trade of Europeans captured by the Barbary pirates.
+Algeria was a center of the Trans-Saharan slave trade route of enslaved sub-Saharan Africans, as well as a center of the Barbary slave trade, where Europeans were captured by the Barbary pirates.

 Slavery was formally prohibited in 1848, but the French colonial authorities in Algeria were slow to enforce emancipation for fear that it would lead to unrest among the Algerians against the French, and slavery and slave trade were still ongoing in the early 20th century.

 Slave trade

 African slave trade

 Since antiquity, Algeria was a center of the Trans-Saharan slave trade of enslaved Africans from Sub Saharan Africa across the Sahara desert to the Mediterranean world.

 The oasis Ouargla in Algerian Sahara, which was strategically situated between the Niger River and the Mediterranean Sea, was a major trade hub of enslaved Africans from what the Arabs referred to as the bilad al-Sudan ("Land of the Blacks") south of the Sahara across the desert to be sold to the Southern and Eastern shores of the Mediterranean Sea.

 African slaves trafficked across the Sahara desert, journey which most of them was forced to undertake on foot, was kept to rest at the oasis after a dangerous journey many of them did not survive, before they continued to the Mediterranean slave market.
 The slaves were taught rudimentary Arabic to be able to communicate with their future masters, and some slave traders also taught them Islam in preparation of conversion.

 The slave trade from sub-Saharan Africa continued openly until the mid-19th century.

 Over 28 million subsaharans were enslaved in North Africa over the course of the trans-saharan slave trade.